martinopiaggi/Gambetto/Documents/game design document.md

 - Chess-inspired Movement: Navigate using the movement rules of chess pieces.
 - Movement Rhythms: Sync your moves with the ticking of an in-game clock.
 Mistime your move, and face the consequences.
 Selecting trigger all enemies to move at the same time as the player.
 Enemy movement will also be triggered by the end of a move cycle.
-- Chess Power-ups: Collect transparent chess pieces to temporarily gain their movement abilities.
+- Chess Power-ups: Go on tiles representing various chess pieces to gain their movement abilities.
 - Quick Levels: Short, intense levels, especially during the initial phases.

 ### Challenges